 - 1 Click Open on a Project-Specific Basis (Default toolbar) and double-click drawing file 303. - 2 In the status bar, click the current Scale and select 1:50.
 Check the current unit of length and set it to m, if necessary. - 3 The Library palette is still open from the last task; you can see the Standard details group in the Office folder.
-If this is not the case, click the Symbols folder in the Library palette and open the Office and Standard details folders. - 4 Clear the Auto-scale option and double-click the Door lintel symbol with the left mouse button.
+If this is not so, open the Library palette and the Office and Standard details folders. - 4 Clear the Auto-scale option and double-click the Door lintel symbol with the left mouse button.